roman-milk/roman-milk.github.io/to-tame-a-slave.md

  "That sounds excellent," I responded, smiling up at him.
 He returned it, and those damned butterflies in my stomach started to flit around again.

  Lunch passed uneventfully.
 His garden was small, but quite pretty, with a number of bushes and flowers that I'd never seen before.
 Tucked away in a small alcove was a beautifully wrought iron table with matching chairs.
 At the center of the garden was a lovely statue, surrounded by a fish pond.
 The statue was of a young woman, exact age indeterminate, wearing flowing robes and holding a couple of books under her arm.
 I questioned Anthony about it, and he informed me that it was a statue of Knowledge, one of the deities he worshipped.
 When I asked why it wasn't of Life, who'd resurrected him, he laughed and told me that while she was important, she was too hard and fierce of a woman to fit with such a soft and pretty garden.
 The rest of our time was spent chatting about his home here, his home in the country, the marketplace, and other nobles who lived in the area.
 It was informative and interesting, but I probably wouldn't remember most of it later.
-Report_Story #2